Tawnygoody/MS2-World-of-Rugby/README.md

 - The user has the option of selecting the contact us button on the Kick Off modal, which drops down a contact form when clicked.
 - All 3 fields must be completed, which will send an automated email to the developer.
 - The user is greeted with a thankyou for your enquiry message, and the contact form is cleared.

+Please note the image below does not show the "thankyou for your enquiry" message due to the screen recording programme used.

 ![Email](documentation/testing/user-stories/us-email.gif)
 ![Email](documentation/testing/user-stories/us-email-test.png)